Bubbler Artist Form 2026-2027

 Central Library Exhibitions

-• You can read a longer description of the Central Library Exhibitions opportunity at this link:
+You can read a longer description of the Central Library Exhibitions opportunity at this link: Read about Central Library Exhibitions

 Neighborhood Library Exhibitions

-• You can read a longer description of the Neighborhood Library Exhibitions opportunity at this link:
+You can read a longer description of the Neighborhood Library Exhibitions opportunity at this link: Read About Neighborhood Library Exhibitions

 Central Library Residency

-• You can read a longer description of the Central Library Residency opportunity at this link:
+You can read a longer description of the Central Library Residency opportunity at this link: Read About Central Library Residencies

-• Pinney Library Residencies happen in the Pinney Studio at Pinney Library .
-They are usually 6 months to one year in length.
+Pinney Studio Residencies happen in the Pinney Studio at Pinney Library .
+They are usually 6 - 9 months in length.

-• You can read a longer description of the Pinney Library Residency opportunity at this link:
+You can read a longer description of the Pinney Studio Residency opportunity at this link: Read About Pinney Studio Residencies

 Summer We-Read Artist Residency

-• You can read a longer description of the Summer We-Read Artist Residency opportunity at this link:
+You can read a longer description of the Summer We-Read Artist Residency opportunity at this link: Read About Summer We-Read Artist Residencies

-• You can read a longer description of the Central Library Exhibitions opportunity at this link:
+You can read a longer description about the teaching a workshop or workshop series opportunity at this link: Read About Teaching Workshops

 Other Art Projects

-• You can read a longer description of the Central Library Exhibitions opportunity at this link:
+You can read a longer description of the other art projects opportunity at this link: Read About Other Art Projects

 Selection and Prioritization:

-Selection for artist opportunities is made by library staff in relation to the following priorities and staffing capacity.
+Selection for artist opportunities is made by library staff in relation to the following priorities along with staffing capacity.

 Communication

 We will contact you directly during 2026-2027 if we are interested in working with you in relation to your proposal.
-We get a lot of artist proposals so unfortunately cannot work with every artist that applies and cannot respond with feedback about applications
+Since this is a rolling application artists could be contacted a year or more after the application is submitted.
+We get a lot of artist proposals so unfortunately cannot work with every artist that applies and cannot respond with feedback about applications.

 You are welcome to check in with Bubbler Program Coordinator (Trent Miller) via email tmiller@madisonpubliclibrary.org at any time with questions.